awsdocs/amazon-aurora-user-guide/doc_source/CHAP_Limits.md

 The limits on total storage and number of read replicas don't apply to Aurora\.
 By default, you can have up to a total of 40 DB instances\.
 RDS DB instances, Aurora DB instances, Amazon Neptune instances, and Amazon DocumentDB instances apply to this quota\.
 If your application requires more DB instances, you can request additional DB instances by opening the [Service Quotas console](https://console.aws.amazon.com/servicequotas/home?region=us-east-1#!/dashboard)\.
 In the navigation pane, choose **AWS services**\.
 Choose **Amazon Relational Database Service \(Amazon RDS\)**, choose a quota, and follow the directions to request a quota increase\.
 For more information, see [Requesting a quota increase](https://docs.aws.amazon.com/servicequotas/latest/userguide/request-increase.html) in the *Service Quotas User Guide*\.
-Backups managed by AWS Backup are considered manual DB cluster snapshots, but don't count toward the manual cluster snapshot quota\.
+Backups managed by AWS Backup are considered manual DB clustersnapshots, but don't count toward the manual cluster snapshot quota\.
 For information about AWS Backup, see the [https://docs.aws.amazon.com/aws-backup/latest/devguide](https://docs.aws.amazon.com/aws-backup/latest/devguide)\.

 If you use any RDS API operations and exceed the default quota for the number of calls per second, the Amazon RDS API issues an error like the following one\.